01 : I Was a Young Man

 Re-issued with re-mastered audio and additional tracks 2005 by Castle Music CMQCD1096 (CD) and CMQMC1096 (cassette)

-Also released on CD with reproduction LP sleeve and Obi strip in Japan 21/06/2006 by Strange Days Records POCE-1018 (as part 11 of the “British Rock Masterpiece” series).
+Also released on CD in Japan with reproduction cardboard LP sleeve and Obi strip 21/06/2006 by Strange Days Records POCE-1018 (as part 11 of the “British Rock Masterpiece” series).

 Martin Carthy: vocals, guitar, dulcimer (on I Was a Young Man and Lord Randall)